Optimal Shrinkage of Singular Values: A Framework for Finding Optimal Shrinkers

 \section{A Framework for Finding Optimal Shrinkers}

-Our main result may be summarized as follows: the basic ingredients that enabled us to find the optimal shrinker for Frobenius loss allow us to find the optimal shrinker for each of a variety of loss families.
-For these loss families, an optimal (proper) shrinker exists and is given by a simple formula.
+With the previous section in mind, our main result may be summarized as follows: the basic ingredients that enabled us to find the optimal shrinker for Frobenius loss allow us to find the optimal shrinker for each of a variety of loss families.
+For these loss families, an optimal shrinker exists and is given by a simple formula.
+To avoid some technical nuisance, we focus on finding the optimal shrinker among conservative shrinkers.

 To get started, let us describe the loss families to which our method applies.

 \begin{defn} {\bf Orthogonally invariant loss.} A loss $L_{m,n}(\cdot,\cdot)$ is {\em orthogonally invariant} if for all $m,n$ we have $L_{m,n}(A,B) = L_{m,n}(UAV,UBV) $, for any orthogonal $U\in O_m$ and $V\in O_n$. \end{defn}